-Intangible qualities like discipline and determination are perhaps the most rewarding of all military benefits.
-Still, it’s nice to know that service in the Military comes with more tangible benefits than you might expect, including education, medical/dental care, 30 days of paid vacation, low-cost travel and more.
+Intangible qualities like leadership, comraderie, discipline and determination are perhaps the most rewarding of all military benefits.
+Still, it's nice to know that service in the Military comes with tangible benefits too, including education, medical/dental care, 30 days of paid vacation, travel discounts and more.

 Everyone in the Military is trained in a job specialty.
 Many military schools offer high-tech training.
-Some are accredited, so you earn college credits as you receive job training.
-Your aptitudes, physical abilities, motivation and determination all help decide which military career will best suit you.
-And most military jobs have a civilian counterpart – so you’ll have a head start if you decide to leave the Military.
+Some are accredited so you earn college credits as you receive job training.
+Your aptitudes, physical abilities, motivation and determination help decide which military career best suits you.
+And most military jobs have a civilian counterpart so you'll have a head start if you decide to leave the Military.

-The Military wants you to thrive and excel.
 During and after your time in service, the Military encourages you to advance your education.
-To that end, there are many programs designed to help you pay for college.
-The Post-9/11 GI Bill, Loan Repayment Programs, Tuition Assistance and college credit for training are some of the available options.
+To that end, there are many programs designed to help you pay for college—even medical school.
+The Post-9/11 GI Bill, loan repayment programs, tuition assistance and college credit for training are some of the available options.